20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 It was the smallest known vertebrate until the tiniest frog (Paedophryne amanuensis, discovered in the rain forests of New Guinea) leaped past in 2012.

-An adult female Paedocypris Progenetica grows to a maximum of 0.41 inches (1.04 cm) only, while the mature males are mere 0.39 inches (0.99 cm).
+An adult female Paedocypris Progenetica grows to a maximum of 0.41 inches (1.04 cm) only, while the mature males are a mere 0.39 inches (0.99 cm).
+This makes it one of the smallest fish species known.

 To put things into perspective, an average adult specimen is the size of an adult mosquito!
 Seven Indonesian Super dwarf fish can thus comfortably shoal in a 3-gallon tank.